-Surf Life Saving GB is a Search and Rescue charity of 7,000 volunteers helping to make our beaches safer and more enjoyable places for everyone.
+Surf Life Saving GB is a Search and Rescue charity of 8,500 members helping to make our beaches safer and more enjoyable places for everyone.
 SLSGB volunteers have been providing beach lifeguard training and patrolling the coast for more than 61 years.
 SLSGB clubs are nationwide, training members aged from five years upwards in search and rescue, beach education, lifesaving, and fitness skills, helping create fitter and safer communities by the sea.

 SLSGB is the awarding body for the highest standard of Beach Lifeguard qualification in the country.
 SLSGB has a strategic partnership with the RNLI and SLSGB volunteers work closely with RNLI Beach Lifeguards providing a joint lifeguard service and beach patrol.
 All SLSGB’s lifesaving qualifications are recognised nationally and internationally, and are a qualification of preference for the RNLI professional Lifeguard Service.